 Madrid, Beauty, Darwin, Trump and #MeToo

-Mentions : Sean Lewis, Richard Maxwell, Pirandello, Linda Wise, Bibiana Monje and Brazil.
+Mentions : Richard Maxwell, Sean Lewis, Pirandello, Linda Wise, Bibiana Monje.

 The Theatre of Sexuality is a title I have often used in the last years, covering a topic I consider fundamental: how theatre can comment on what we humans have done with sexuality and with the mechanisms of reproduction.
 I am currently studying Richard O. Prum’s book, The Evolution of Beauty: How Darwin’s Forgotten Theory of Mate Choice Shapes the Animal World – and Us.
 It relativizes, at long last, the neo-darwinian iron-hold on so-called natural selection, Darwin’s first theory of evolution.
 I hope soon to write a review of the book from the point of view of The Theatre of Sexuality (and LUCK).